JOIN OUR NEW SUBSCRIPTION MODEL! Sign Up

 • Standard Bearer subscription included

-• Standard Bearer esubscription included
+• Standard Bearer eSubscription included

-• Ignited by the Word children’s magazine subscription included
+• Ignited by the Word (children’s magazine) subscription included

-• One yearly payment of $150 (or $12.50 per month)
+• One yearly payment of $160 or equal monthly payments

 • Choice of any four books per year

-• Free ebook of any of the four books selected
+• Free eBook of any of the four books selected (upon request)

 • Standard Bearer subscription included

-• Standard Bearer esubscription included
+• Standard Bearer eSubscription included

-• One yearly payment of $150 (or $12.50 per month)
+• One yearly payment of $160 or equal monthly payments

 • Choice of any four books per year

-• Free ebook of any of the four books selected
+• Free eBook of any of the four books selected (upon request)

 • Standard Bearer subscription included

-• Standard Bearer esubscription included
+• Standard Bearer eSubscription included

 $19.95

-Click on the PDF icon to look inside the book.
+Click to look inside

 For many, the term “ancient” implies drudgery and irrelevance.
 However, the outset of this book will dispel any such notions.
 The ancient age brims with interest, instruction, and encouragement for today’s readers.
 This was an age of miracle-working apostles, fearless martyrs, and stalwart church fathers; an age that preserved the scriptures, prescribed the creeds, and produced timeless Christian classics; an age when the church was buffeted by fierce waves of persecution and assailed by heresies of every sort.
 Through this volume and the ones that follow, the Lord Jesus Christ, the cornerstone of the church, sovereignly shepherded his beloved church by his word and Spirit.